lmorchard/blog.lmorchard.com/posts/2015-08-07-web-awesome.md

 There's also the matter of apps being their own mini-silos.
 They don't have the spontaneous linkability of the web.
 Sure, [some efforts have been made][applinks] with regard to that, but it's kind of an awkward bolt-on rather than something inherent to the fabric of it all.

 On top of linkability, the web also offers *composability*.
-That is, you can embed resources and scripts from other sites - the Disqus-driven comment section at the end of this post offers a good example of this.
+That is, you can embed resources and scripts from other sites.
+For example, there was a YouTube video just a few paragraphs ago and there's a Disqus-driven comment section at the end of this post.

+Or, hey, check out this tweet:

+<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Current cat status: Cheddars and Catsby Cheddarsson <a href="http://t.co/9y9Q2uDwxb">pic.twitter.com/9y9Q2uDwxb</a></p>&mdash; Les Orchard (@lmorchard) <a href="https://twitter.com/lmorchard/status/628683951629029376">August 4, 2015</a></blockquote>

+In an app, it's hard to mix three totally separate services together in one place like this.

 ### You can't take it with you